Photos by Jason Houston

 Saturday, June 3rd, 2017

-Despite the mayhem accompanying rounding up fifteen volunteers from locations scattered across the United States and flying them halfway across the world, somehow the entirety of the NYAGI Project’s Team 2 manages to arrive at roughly the same time to the airport in Kathmandu, Nepal.
+Despite the logistics of rounding up fifteen volunteers scattered across the United States and arriving from all different directions halfway across the world, the entire NYAGI Project’s Team manages to meet up the same place, day and time (Kathmandu Airport, Saturday, 6 pm).

-While filled with beauty, excitement, and adventure, Nepal is still firmly classified as a third-world country with a healthcare system that lacks access to the technology that the western world often takes for granted.
-Expectant mothers and their children are especially at risk due to many of the unforeseen complications that can develop during childbirth.
+Filled with beauty, friendliness and adventure, Nepal is firmly classified as a resource-limited country with a healthcare system that lacks access to the technology that the western world often takes for granted.
+Nepal’s rough geography, dramatic climate and tenuous road system adds a level of complexity for healthcare delivery like none other.
+Expectant mothers in remote areas are especially at risk due to unforeseen complications of pregnancy and childbirth.
+Many of those tragedies can be avoided.
+That’s why the NYAGI Team came.

-Jason Houston, the team photographer, aims to capture the zeitgeist of rural mothers in Nepal while the team teaches the ultrasound course.
-Indira Khatri, 23, had her second child four days ago.
-She lives is Thokarpa, Nepal, an hour walk – there are no roads – up the steep terraced hillside to the nearest clinic, and four to five hour drive, first on a rock strewn and mud slicked ‘road’ switchbacking down the valley, then the final stretch on mixed paved and dirt roads, to the nearest hospital.
+Indira personifies NYAGI.
+She lives is Thokarpa, Nepal, an hour walk up the steep terraced hillside and a five hour, rock strewn, washed out, rutted, switchback drive to the nearest hospital.
+She delivered her second child four days ago.
 Her first child was born premature, but luckily she was in Kathmandu at the time where her husband sometimes works as a truck driver.
 They stayed in intensive care for about a week but had to go home early when the big earthquake hit in 2015.
-She was worried about her second child and went regularly to the local clinic for check ups but in these resource-limited remote villages, even the best care is severely lacking even basic diagnostic and preventative tools like ultrasound.
+She was worried about her second child and went regularly to the local clinic for check ups but in these remote villages, even the best care is severely lacking basic diagnostic and preventative tools like ultrasound.

 Why ultrasound?
-Ultrasound is ideal for use in remote areas: it’s inexpensive and lightweight while providing dynamic imaging in real time via harmless sound waves.
-When used fully, ultrasound technology can act as a modern-day crystal ball, predicting future trouble in advance and thereby potentially preventing death.
+Ultrasound is ideal for use in remote areas: it’s portable, safe, and immediate.
+It provides dynamic, real time imaging quickly and harmlessly.
+Ultrasound technology can act as a modern-day crystal ball, predicting future trouble and potentially preventing death.

 It’s a wonderful feeling to be able to proactively save lives with the power of ultrasound.

-To that end, we’ve brought thirty donated iPads preloaded with obNAV – an in-depth, interactive ultrasound training app that functions like a “pocket professor” so they can continue to learn from even after the team has left – in addition to portable, handheld ultrasound machines.
+We’ve brought donated iPads preloaded with obNAV software – an interactive ultrasound training app that functions like a “pocket professor” so they can continue to learn from even after the team has left – in addition to portable, handheld ultrasound machines.

-Making sure they know how to use this technology – iPads, probes, and obNAV – is just as important as making sure that they know the position of the placenta and the amount of amniotic fluid, among other things.
-As a team, it is our job not just to make sure that our students know what to look for, but also how to look for it, realizing the full potential of ultrasound technology.
+Teaching the SBA’s about the technology – iPads, probes, and obNAV – is just as important as making sure that they know the position of the placenta and the amount of amniotic fluid, among other things.
+Our team, comprised of sonography experts and tech-savvy high school and college students, have to teach not just what to look for, but also how to look for it.

-Upon arrival at the clinic in Melamchi, we pull up at the same time as an ambulance carrying a nineteen-year-old woman, her three-day-old newborn baby, and her mother-in-law.
-After an arduous four-hour ride to the Melamchi Clinic, bleeding and suffering, the new mother is examined via ultrasound and then sent out again, this time to Dhulikhel Hospital, for more advanced medical care.
+Upon arrival at the Melamchi clinic, we see an ambulance parked outside the rural clinic.
+Inside the ambulance lies a nineteen-year-old woman and her three-day-old newborn baby.
+After a four-hour trek to the Melamchi Clinic, bleeding and suffering, the new mother was examined via ultrasound and determined to need more advanced care at Dhulikhel Hospital.

 Stories like this are not unusual here.
-During a tour of the clinic, we learn that many patients must travel for hours – usually on foot – for diagnosis, treatment, and, in many cases, examination via ultrasound.
-Some have appointments, but most are walk-ins.
+During a tour of the clinic, we learn that many patients travel for hours or days – usually on foot – for examination, diagnosis and treatment.
+Some have appointments; most are walk-ins.

 Many patients must travel for hours – usually on foot – for diagnosis, treatment, and examination via ultrasound.

-There are a few buildings nearby providing temporary lodging for those who have come from the furthest away while they await medical attention.
-One Heart Worldwide, one of our partner charities on this trip, is responsible for developing the newest of these, a “maternity waiting home” designed to house those families and expectant mothers who must travel especially long distances for care.
+There are a few buildings nearby providing temporary lodging for those who have come from far away while they await medical attention.
+One Heart Worldwide, one of our partner charities on this trip, is responsible for developing a new “maternity waiting home” designed to house families and expectant mothers who travel especially long distances.

-Once we reach the ultrasound room it becomes clear that ultrasound is in high demand here: the room itself and hallway outside are stuffed with expectant mothers anxiously waiting to be scanned.
+Once we reach the ultrasound room it becomes clear that ultrasound is in high demand in Melamchi.
+The hallway and the ultrasound exam room are stuffed with expectant mothers anxiously waiting to be scanned.

-We are treated to a serendipitous greeting from an SBA participant from the NYAGI Team 1 Nepal trip in September of 2016.
-Welcoming us to the clinic with a big smile, she proudly demonstrates her ultrasound skills to the new team.
+An SBA participant from the NYAGI Team 1 Nepal trip (September 2016) welcomes us with a big Nepali smile and proudly demonstrates her ultrasound skillset to the NYAGI Team 2.

-The team briefly peeks into the the labor and delivery room, emergency room, pharmacy before funneling into a small break room.
-There, the doctors briefly describe their work and answer our questions.
-Working three eight-hour shifts to provide round-the-clock care, seven days a week, the clinic is staffed by a team of just three doctors.
-They explain the challenges of maternal care in a remote clinic, how they deal with difficult births, and the value of ultrasound.
-Their hard work is paying off: a sheet on the wall boasts zero maternal deaths in almost three years.
+We tour the rest of the clinic, peeking into the the labor and delivery, emergency, and pharmacy rooms before funneling into a small break room.
+There, the doctors describe their work and answer our questions.
+The clinic is staffed by a team of three doctors, each working 8-hour shifts to provide 24-hour care, seven days a week.
+No breaks.
+No vacations.
+They explain the challenges of maternal care in a remote clinic, how they deal with difficult births and the value of ultrasound.
+Their hard work is paying off: a large data poster on the wall boasts zero maternal deaths and the latest number of referrals to regional hospitals among other things.

-After thanking the doctors for their time, the team piles back into the off-road vehicles for our hot, bumpy ride back to Dhulikhel.
-Our side trip to Melamchi has provided the team with a slight taste of rural Nepal and its medical challenges.
-It’s difficult to imagine just how exhausting a five to seven day journey from the rural mountains – during the third trimester with impending labor, no less – must be when it’s arduous enough as a two hour trip by air-conditioned SUV.
+After thanking the doctors for their time, the team piles back into the off-road vehicles for our bumpy ride back to Dhulikhel.
+Our trip to Melamchi provides the team with a taste of the transport and medical challenges of rural Nepal, even though we are only 20 miles from Dhulikhel Hospital.
+It’s hard to imagine a five to seven day journey out of the remote villages, nine months pregnant with impending or active labor.

 Course Day 1